AbbadAnes/kaggle-Rossmann-Store-Sales-Solution/README.md

 </p>

 <h2>How to use the code ?</h2>
-1. Clone the project and uncompress code.rar
+1. Clone the project and unzip code.rar
 <br>
 2. In the Dataset folder you will find the dataset of the project
 <br>